awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 [Granting Access to Data](#granting-access-to-data) for more information on how to do this.
 Choose **Return to Data Mappers**.

+You can also create Data Mappers directly via the API.
+For more information, see the [API Documentation].

 ## Granting Access to Data

 After configuring a data mapper you must ensure that the S3 Find and Forget